Opened: 19 Apr 1986

 The model name, 1001 Nacht, appears on a cloud on the center of the arm in electrically-lit, stylized lettering.
 It’s German for “1001 Night” and refers to the Arabian Nights stories from the Middle East.²

-The video below is from a local documentary series in 1986 called PM Magazine.
+The video above is from a local documentary series in 1986 called PM Magazine.
 The new expansion, including Flying Carpet, is shown starting at the 2:20 mark.

 1. There doesn’t appear to be much information about Weber or its history online (at least in English), but from what I did find, the company was created by Alfred W. Weber, a former employee of Huss (responsible for Lagoon rides such as Tidal Wave and Centennial Screamer).
 Weber began manufacturing rides around 1983 and had a few different models available, but the company went bankrupt in 1985.
 That may have been a factor in the closure of Lagoon’s Flying Carpet.
 For example, when the ride had maintenance issues, parts may have been very expensive or hard to find.

 Hills, Bruce.
 Lagoon will open its gates with new rides, games and fun.
 Deseret News, 13 Apr 1986.